Immigrants’ Rights

 IMPORTANT UPDATE: FINAL SETTLEMENT AGREEMENT APPROVED

-On November 25, 2024, the U.S. District Court for the District of Maryland granted final approval of the proposed settlement agreement reached by the parties in J.O.P. v.
+On November 25, 2024, the U.S. District Court for the District of Maryland granted final approval of the settlement agreement reached by the parties in J.O.P. v.
 DHS, No. 8:19-CV-01944-SAG (D. Md.).
-On the same day, the J.O.P. settlement agreement took effect, starting a 90-day window for certain noncitizens with prior unaccompanied child (UC) determinations to file their asylum applications with USCIS in order to become J.O.P. class members.
+On the same day, the J.O.P. settlement agreement took effect, starting a 90-day window through February 24, 2025 for certain noncitizens with prior unaccompanied child (UC) determinations to file their asylum applications with USCIS in order to become J.O.P. class members.

 - You can read the class notice in English here.